Updated: Mar 23

 Cycle the Olympic course

 Only 90 minutes from Tokyo, Jogasaki Coast is a stunning stretch of coast on the eastern side of Japan’s Izu peninsula and is famous for its beautiful cliffs and views.
-Shizuoka will host the road cycling for Tokyo Olympic & Paralympic Games so visitors can team their work out with a slice of culture and experience part of the route with a backdrop of Mt.
+Shizuoka will host road cycling for Tokyo Olympic & Paralympic Games so visitors can team their work out with a slice of culture and experience part of the route with a backdrop of Mt.
 Fuji.
 Cycle around the region for spectacular views of Mt.
 Fuji.
-Endure the steep coastal roads of Izu Peninsula or take it easy riding through green tea plantations, plains, farms and rice fields.
+Endure the steep coastal roads of Izu Peninsula or take it easy riding through green tea plantations, plains, farms, and rice fields.

 © Black Diamond

 Cycling the Tanesashi Coastline

 For those looking to get out into the Great Outdoors, cycling the Tanesashi Coastline is a great way to experience northern Japan.
 Passing along coastal roads, through pine forests and little fishing villages, you will have the opportunity to stop off at secluded beauty spots along the way.
 Call into a local fish restaurant to refuel or enjoy one of the many shrines and temples as you make your way down the coastline of Hachinohe Prefecture.
 Bikes are available to rent from town for around £10 per day, making it an affordable option.